mercury-hpc/mercury/README.md

 =======================

    Architectures supported by MPI implementations are supported by the network abstraction layer.
-Both MPI and BMI plugins fully implement the network abstraction layer and are currently supported.
+MPI, BMI (tcp) and SM plugins fully implement the network abstraction layer and are currently supported.
+   The CCI plugin is still experimental and underlying CCI transport plugins (tcp, sm, verbs, gni) may require additional testing or upcoming fixes.
    Additional plugins are currently in development and will be added in future releases to support additional network protocols.

+   See the [plugin requirements](#plugin-requirements) section for plugin requirement details.

 Documentation
 =============